-Learning about stormwater and its effects on our rivers, streams, and lakes is the first step to minimizing the pollutants we drink and swim in.
+Learning about stormwater and how it affects our rivers, streams, and lakes is the first step to minimizing pollutants.

-By identifying and understanding how some of our everyday actions can contribute to stormwater runoff and making small changes to how we perform these tasks, we can help prevent water pollution in our communities.
+By identifying and making changes to some everyday actions that contribute to stormwater runoff, we can help prevent water pollution in our communities.

 Each seasonal issue is packed with things to you do to help keep Lake Champlain clean, and we’ll never share your information.